Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Local and global Jacquet Langlands correspondence

 \section{Local and global Jacquet Langlands correspondence}

-We state here results from \cite{Z80}, \cite{DKV84}, \cite{T90}, \cite{B07} and \cite{B08} about discrete series representations of $G$ in the $p$-adic and adelic case, and the Jacquet-Langlands correspondence.
+We state here results from \cite{Z80}, \cite{DKV84}, \cite{T90}, \cite{B07} and \cite{B08} about essentially square-integrable representations of $G$ in the $p$-adic and adelic case, and the Jacquet-Langlands correspondence.
 Notice that we will use the letter $G$ for the possibly non split forms of $\GL(n)$, and $G'$ for the split form, which is the opposite convention to that used in \cite{B08} for example.